Microprocessor: SMP and multi-core design

 The Power4 won "Analysts’ Choice Award for Best Workstation/Server Processor of 2001", and it broke notable records, including winning a contest against the best players on the Jeopardy!
 U.S. television show.

-Intel's codename Yonah CPU's launched on Jan 6, 2006, and were manufactured with two dies packaged on a multi-chip module.
-In a hotly contested marketplace AMD and others released new versions of multi-core CPU's, AMD's SMP enabled Athlon MP CPU's from the AthlonXP line in 2001, Sun released the Niagara and Niagara 2 with eight-cores, AMD's Athlon X2 was released in June 2007.
+Intel's codename Yonah CPUs launched on Jan 6, 2006, and were manufactured with two dies packaged on a multi-chip module.
+In a hotly contested marketplace AMD and others released new versions of multi-core CPUs, AMD's SMP enabled Athlon MP CPUs from the AthlonXP line in 2001, Sun released the Niagara and Niagara 2 with eight-cores, AMD's Athlon X2 was released in June 2007.
 The companies were engaged in a never-ending race for speed, indeed more demanding software mandated more processing power and faster CPU speeds.

 By 2012 dual and quad-core processors became widely used in PCs and laptops, newer processors - similar to the higher cost professional level Intel Xeon's - with additional cores that execute instructions in parallel so software performance typically increases, provided the software is designed to utilize advanced hardware.
-Operating systems provided support for multiple-cores and SMD CPU's, many software applications including large workload and resource intensive applications - such as 3-D games - are programmed to take advantage of multiple core and multi-CPU systems.
+Operating systems provided support for multiple-cores and SMD CPUs, many software applications including large workload and resource intensive applications - such as 3-D games - are programmed to take advantage of multiple core and multi-CPU systems.

-Apple, Intel, and AMD currently lead the market with multiple core desktop and workstation CPU's.
+Apple, Intel, and AMD currently lead the market with multiple core desktop and workstation CPUs.
 Although they frequently leapfrog each other for the lead in the performance tier.
-Intel retains higher frequencies and thus has the fastest single core performance, while AMD is often the leader in multi-threaded routines due to a more advanced ISA and the process node the CPU's are fabricated on.
+Intel retains higher frequencies and thus has the fastest single core performance, while AMD is often the leader in multi-threaded routines due to a more advanced ISA and the process node the CPUs are fabricated on.